braisv/martian-robots-1/README.md

 ### The Problem ###
-The surface of Mars can be modelled by a rectangular grid around which robots are able to move according to instructions provided from Earth.
+The surface of Mars can be modeled by a rectangular grid around which robots are able to move according to instructions provided from Earth.
 You are to write a program that determines each sequence of robot positions and reports the final position of the robot.